ngrx/platform/projects/ngrx.io/content/marketing/enterprise-support.md

 ## Contact

-Get in touch with the team to see how we can make you and your project successful.
+Get in touch with the team to see how we can make you and your project more successful.
 Let us know which services you are interested in.

 <ngrx-contact-form></ngrx-contact-form>